What is the Doctrine of the Trinity? Part 1

 “The Denial of faith in the fundamentals of the gospel and in the fundamental beliefs of the Church or teaching doctrines contrary to the same.

 ”The Adherence to or taking part in a divisive or disloyal movement or organization.
 (See Pg.
-59 in the Seventh-Day Adventist Church Manual)
+59 in the Seventh-Day Adventist Church Manual-19th edition)

 “Although all members have equal rights within the church, no individual member or group should start a movement or form an organization or seek to encourage a following for the attainment of any objective or for the teaching of any doctrine or message not in harmony with the fundamental religious objectives and teachings of the Church.
 Such a course would result in the fostering of a divisive spirit, the fragmenting of the witness of the Church, and thus in hindering of the Church’s discharge of its obligations to the Lord [End Quote]

-Now, for the record, in case there is anyone who is still in confusion in this forum about my position, I am not a trinitarian.
+Now, for the record, in case there is anyone who is still in confusion about my position, I am not a trinitarian.
 I have not been one for several years now.
 However my rejection of this doctrine is not because I disbelieve in 3 Persons of the heavenly trio.
 God forbid!
-I do believe in 3 Persons but belief in 3 Persons does not the doctrine of the trinity make.
+I do believe in 3 Persons but belief in 3 Persons does not constitute the doctrine of the trinity.
 However, if you listen to certain SDA pro-trinitarian defenders today, any admission to 3 Persons is trintiarianism.
-In fact, if my memory serves me correctly, I think pastor Ivor Myers dubbed this as non-trinitarian trinitarianism.
+In fact, if my memory serves me correctly, I think pastor “M” dubbed this as non-trinitarian trinitarianism.
 Lol!
 Yet is it really?
 Is that all the doctrine of the trinity means for Seventh-day Adventists?
 It all depends on whom you ask I suppose.
-For example pastor Dwayne Lemon, in response to a question by a church member about the original pioneer position on the trinity and the current view, defined the matter like this:
+For example pastor “L”, in response to a question by a church member about the original pioneer position on the trinity and the current view, defined the matter like this:

-Point 1: Pastor Lemon started by saying that the word “trinity” does not mean what a lot of people say it means.
+Point 1: Pastor “L” started by saying that the word “trinity” does not mean what a lot of people say it means.